Snackhole/SerpentRPG/README.md

 # SerpentRPG
-SerpentRPG is a small set of custom tools for playing tabletop roleplaying games, written in Python 3 with PyQT5.
+SerpentRPG is a small set of custom tools for playing tabletop roleplaying games, written in Python 3.8 with PyQT5.
 Currently, it includes a dice roller with table functionality, a die clock (a method of simulating time pressures) and a wilderness travel manager.

 ## Installation
 Because SerpentRPG is written in Python and packaged as an executable zip, a Python 3 installation is required to run it.
-It was written and tested initially in Python 3.6.3, but appears to run fine up to at least version 3.8.2.
-Chances are it will run in any complete Python 3 environment as long as the other installation steps are followed.
+It was written and tested in Python 3.8, though it may or may not run in other versions of Python 3.

 ### Windows
-On Windows, Python 3 can be installed by downloading the installer for the desired version from [python.org](https://www.python.org/).
+On Windows, Python 3.8 can be installed by downloading the installer from [python.org](https://www.python.org/).
 Make sure to include the py launcher, associate files with Python, and add Python to the environment variables.

 At this point, you should be able to download the .zip file of the latest Windows release from this repository, unzip it wherever you like, and double-click on SerpentRPG.pyzw to run the app.